oleksiy-korniychuk/lift-and-shift-ui/README.md

 - The Workout component loads a list of Exersises and sets in the selected Workout
 - The Exercise component loads the list of sets for the Exercise in the current Workout

-Note: each of the *Select components also loads the corresponding *Create component that allows the user to add a new entity of that type.
+Note: Each of the *Select components also loads the corresponding *Create component that allows the user to add a new entity of that type.
 For example on DaySelect you can use the DayCreate component to create a new Day and add it to the currently selected Block.

-The typical User will start on ProgramSelect(/programs) and proceed through the BlockSelect(/blocks/{program_id}) and DaySelect(/days/{block_id}) screens to land on the Day screen (/day/{day_id}).
-From here they will click "Start Workout" and land on the Workout(/workout/{workout_id}) screen where each exercise is loaded using the Excersise component and they can add, remove, and update sets for each exersise.
+The typical User will start on ProgramSelect(/programs) and proceed through the BlockSelect(`/blocks/{program_id}`) and DaySelect(`/days/{block_id}`) screens to land on the Day screen (`/day/{day_id}`).
+From here they will click "Start Workout" and land on the Workout(`/workout/{workout_id}`) screen where each exercise is loaded using the Excersise component and they can add, remove, and update sets for each exersise.

-Users can also access their workout history directly from the ProgramSelect(/programs) page by clicking a button that navigates to the WorkoutSelect(/workouts) screen.
+Users can also access their workout history directly from the ProgramSelect(`/programs`) page by clicking a button that navigates to the WorkoutSelect(`/workouts`) screen.
 This allows users to view and select from their past workouts to check their previous performance.